electricbookworks/electric-book-workflow/guide/03-markdown.md

 * toc
 {:toc}

-For many books, we use a super-efficient workflow for editing and laying out books.
-It's called the Electric Book Workflow.
-This guide explains how to edit a manuscript for the workflow.
-If you get it right, we can zap out an almost-print-ready PDF, website or ebook from your files in a matter of minutes.
+This guide explains how to edit text for the workflow.
+On its own, it's also a handy guide to markdown in general.

+If you get your markdown right, the workflow can zap out an almost-print-ready PDF, website or ebook from your files in a matter of minutes.
 That is, we go straight from edited manuscript to page proofs – no typesetting!

 To edit for the workflow, you need to have a rough idea how HTML works, and you need to learn markdown.
-This is much, much easier than you think.
+If you're new to HTML and markdown, don't worry: it's much easier than you think.

 ## How HTML works